CancerCellBiology/Lebedev-et-al-NB-EPO-/README.md

-# Lebedev-et-al-NB-EPO-2020-
+# Lebedev-et-al-NB-EPO-
-Code source from "EPO and NGF promote cell death escape and are implicated development of aggressive neuroblastoma."
+code source from "EPO and NGF promote cell death escape and are implicated development of aggressive neuroblastoma."
 This repository contains codes used for elastic net, synergy predictions and UMAP-based clustering.
 Exapmle files for each code are also provided.
 Requirements:
 Python 3.7